ExTV/ROG-ally-x-SteamOS-tricks/README.md

-# ROG Ally SteamOS Setup & Tweaks
+# ROG Ally/x SteamOS Setup & Tweaks

-A community-driven guide and collection of tricks for installing and optimizing **SteamOS** on your **ASUS ROG Ally**.
+A community-driven guide and collection of tricks for installing and optimizing **SteamOS** on your **ASUS ROG Ally/x**.

 ---